 Further, even when a middle school student has an outstanding experience, they still often want the ability to reinvent themselves in high school.

 We understand that applying to middle school can be grueling.
 The prospect of doing it again for high school in three years can be daunting.
 Here is what is different:

-First, the student will have grown cognitively and socially in three years.
+Third, the student will have grown cognitively and socially in three years.
 Our alum families report that their student was able to take much more responsibility in the process.

-Second, they will have to do this, with even more weight of responsibility, in four years when they apply to colleges.
+Lastly, they will have to do this, with even more weight of responsibility, in four years when they apply to colleges.
 Applying for high school is really good practice.